pablodlc/professional-portfolio/README.md

 ## Application
 Visit my portfolio by clicking [here](https://pablodlc.github.io/professional-portfolio/).
 My portfolio contains a breif bio, a section called My Work that includes five pages I've wokred on, and a Contact Me section with links to my Github, LinkedIn, PayPal, and email.
-Using Flexbox and Media queries, I designed my prtfolio to be responsive, targeting screen widths 1024px, 768px, 600px, and 480px.
+Using Flexbox and Media queries, I designed my portfolio to be responsive, targeting screen widths 1024px, 768px, 600px, and 480px.
 Check out the screenshots of my site below.
 In the interest of brevity, I included just my site at 480px and full size.

 ![480px](./assets/images/screenshots/480px.jpg)